mctools/simplebuild/doc/source/packages.rst

 Note that if you do not provide an ``__init__.py`` file yourself, one will be created automatically.

-Compiled python modules
+Compiled Python modules
 -----------------------

-If you wish to have python modules written in C++ (either for efficiency or because you wish to make C++ functionality accessible to Python scripts), you must create sub directories named ``pycpp_<modulename>`` Inside you must have at least one C++ source file in which you ``#include "Core/Python.hh"`` and which contains a PYTHON_MODULE section.
-Here is a very basic example of how to make "somecppfunc" callable from python:
+If you wish to have Python modules written in C++ (either for efficiency or because you wish to make C++ functionality accessible to Python scripts), you must create sub directories named ``pycpp_<modulename>`` Inside you must have at least one C++ source file in which you ``#include "Core/Python.hh"`` and which contains a PYTHON_MODULE section.
+Here is a very basic example of how to make "somecppfunc" callable from Python:

 .. code-block:: C++